bpk68/university-of-york.github.io/styles/js-styles.md

 These are the basic rules for statements:

--One statement per line; Each statement is followed by a line-break.
+- One statement per line; Each statement is followed by a line-break.
--Semicolons are required - Every statement must be terminated with a semicolon.
+- Semicolons are required - Every statement must be terminated with a semicolon.
 Relying on automatic semicolon insertion is forbidden.
--JavaScript is not limited per line, but readbility should be preferred at all times.
+- JavaScript is not limited per line, but readbility should be preferred at all times.
 A generally agreed upon standard is limiting lines to 80 characters, but using best judgement is allowed.
 It is accepted that some lines (those containing URL's for example) will not be able to be gracefully split.

 ### Whitespace